golchha21/wp-plugin-boilerplate/README.md

 plugin_boilerplate
 ```

-with your plugin’s PHP namespace, for example:
+with your plugin’s namespace and prefix, for example:

 ```text
 MyAwesomePlugin